 How to Safely Make Your Staging Site Live

 When first created, a staging or testing site is an exact clone of the “live site”.
 However, when made live, the staging site will overwrite all the information on your original live site.

 This means that any new information that came into your live site during the staging process (like new orders or subscriptions) will be overwritten by the “outdated” information inside your staging site.

 To help you keep your membership site open for business throughout the staging development process, AccessAlly includes a feature that allows you to transfer all of the most up-to-date e-commerce information to the new live version of your membership site.

-When your membership staging site is ready to be deployed and replace the “live” version, please follow these steps exactly to ensure that your sales and subscriptions are not lost or accidentally duplicated:
+When your membership staging site is ready to be deployed and replace the “production” version, please follow these steps to ensure that your sales and subscriptions are not lost or accidentally duplicated.

 1. Turn on Maintenance Mode In BOTH Sites